apify/apify-cli/README.md

   value of myToken will be encrypted and used as environment variable.

 COMMANDS
-  secrets:add  Adds a new secret. secrets:rm   Removes the secret.
+  secrets:add  Adds a new secret value. secrets:rm   Removes the secret.

 ```

 <!-- COMMANDS_ARE_AUTOMATICALLY_COPIED_BELOW_HERE -->